Kiara Zanon

-Kiara Zanon (born August 22, 2002) is an American ice hockey player for Ohio State and member of the United States women's national ice hockey team.
-She was named the Women's Hockey Commissioners Association National Rookie of the Year in 2022.
-She previously played hockey at Penn State.
+Kiara Zanon (born August 22, 2002) is an American professional ice hockey player for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and was a member of the United States women's U18 national ice hockey team.
+She played college ice hockey at Penn State and Ohio State.

+Early life

+Kiara Zanon was born on August, 22, 2002 in Fairport, NY, to Trish and Steve Zanon.
+Her father, Steve, played collegiate hockey for Geneseo.
+Zanon attended three years of prep school while playing for Bishop Kearney, a Selects Academy in Rochester, New York.